How to Grow Your International Public Affairs Function

 Before expanding your function, you need a plan.
 You must ensure that your international public affairs goals align with business goals and that resources match key priorities.
 Here are three keys to consider when creating your plan:

 - Ramp up resources slowly: Consider using contract lobbyists or consultants in key markets before making a full commitment with on-the-ground operations.
-Nearly seven in 10 SCPA respondents reported using contract services, and 60 percent reported an increase in the percentage of the public affairs budget allocated to such outsourcing.
+Ninety three percent of SCPA respondents reported using contract services, and 40 percent reported an increase in the percentage of the public affairs budget allocated to such outsourcing.
 Contract help and consultants gives you more flexibility to pivot if priorities shift, while still giving you the ability to ramp up or ramp down your team quickly.

 - Engage leadership and stakeholders: Sixty percent of respondents described their company CEO’s engagement in international government relations activities as limited to nonexistent.
 Only 12 percent said their CEOs were “extensively” engaged.
 While their time is limited, their impact can be tremendous.
 Your senior leadership’s knowledge and power can move the dial significantly on major international issues and relationships.